LuisSempre/pipedrive-bling-integration/README.md

 <br>

-## ✔️ Must-Have
+## ✅ Must-Have
-- Crate test accounts at Pipedrive and Bling
+✔️ Create test accounts at Pipedrive and Bling
-- Create a integrations between Pipedrive and Bling.
+✔️ Create a integrations between Pipedrive and Bling.
 (The ingration should search the deals with status equal to won at Pipedrive, after that insert as buy order at Bling)
-- Create Mongo database
+✔️ Create Mongo database
-- Create a colletion at MongoDB database, adding the deals inserted on Bling, by day and total amount
-- Create a endpoint to return data from MongoDB's collection
+✔️ Create a colletion at MongoDB database, adding the deals inserted on Bling, by day and total amount ✔️ Create a endpoint to return data from MongoDB's collection

 ## 🎉 Bonus
 - Endpoint to List all Deals from Pipedrive's API